-INDT 112 Fundamentals of Materials and Design 3 INDT 200 Welding Basics and Fabrication 3 INDT 211 Mechanical Equipment 3 INDT 251 Practicum Experience 6 Total credits required for a Certificate of Achievement in 15 Plant OperationsCourse requires prerequisites.
-10
+INDT 200 Welding Basics and Fabrication 3

+INDT 211 Mechanical Equipment 3

+INDT 251 Practicum Experience 6

+Total credits required for a Certificate of Achievement in Plant OperationsCourse requires prerequisites.
+15

+Course requires prerequisites.

 ^{}This course is not part of the INDT full-time program but can be taken concurrently with the full-time program courses.